andreasGBL/Pyke/README.md

-# Miss-Fortune for API RiotGames
+# Pyke for API RiotGames

 ## npm